 Braised Chicken and Vegetables

 Browning the chicken before braising it ensures moist, flavorful meat.
-Serve it with vegetables the first night and use the leftovers in a light soup, a baguette sandwich or a hearty pasta sauce (see related recipes at left).
+Serve it with vegetables the first night and use the leftovers in a light soup, a baguette sandwich or a hearty pasta sauce.

 To store the remaining chicken, let it cool, then remove the meat from the bones.
 Discard the skin and bones.
 Shred the meat and put in an airtight container or sealable plastic bag.
 Store the chicken in the refrigerator for up to 3 days.